aCeTotal/hypr-arch/README.md

 1. Download the latest image of Arch Linux and place it on a memory stick with Ventoy or similar.

-2. Make sure your BIOS is set to only use UEFI and disable Secure Boot.
+2. Make sure your BIOS is set to only use UEFI and Secure Boot disabled.

 3. Boot up Arch Linux -> If you don't normally use an English keyboard, change the keyboard layout with loadkeys (eg loadkeys no-latin1 for Norwegian) -> make sure you have internet (ping google.com).